 University of North Dakota offers bachelor’s degree

 A handful of colleges have started programs for students who want to work in this growing industry.
-In 2009 the University of North Dakota started America’s first bachelor’s degree focused on unmanned aircraft.
-About 120 students are taking classes in the program now, Trapnell says.
+In 2009, the University of North Dakota started America’s first bachelor’s degree focused on unmanned aircraft.

 Students who major in unmanned aircraft systems at North Dakota learn how traditional and remotely operated airplanes work.
 They can choose from both fields when they graduate, including work as commercial pilots, Trapnell explains.